jkulton/topical/README.md

 Users can create topics and reply with mesages.
 Users need only to pick an avatar color and two initials to get a signature and start posting.

-Topical even supports **dark mode**. 😍

-Topical uses the preferred color scheme from your OS settings to decide which theme to display (update your OS setting to see!)
+Topical even supports **dark mode**.
+The preferred color scheme from your OS settings is used to decide which theme to display (update your OS setting to see!).

 ## Running Topical